Refurbishing the Grade II listed 1 Finsbury Avenue

 The geospatial team then did a second point cloud survey to check that we’d installed everything where we had planned to, generating an as-built model that can be used to manage future changes.

-We suggested to the client that we integrate portakabin units into the site hoardings which could house pop-up retail units.
-We then provided them power via the temporary power supply to the site for the retail units.
+We suggested to the client that we integrate portakabin units into the site hoardings to house pop-up retail unit, with temporary power provided from our site.
 This allowed them to continue to provide retail options in the Broadgate campus whilst work occurred.
 Many of these pop-ups have since become permanent retail tenants for British Land.

 Key Facts